martinrebo/martinrebo/docs/Books/Effective_TS.md

 * We’re using two names for the same thing: This is a distinction without a difference (Item 41).
 * So TypeScript makes the pragmatic choice to assume the function does not invalidate its type refinements.
 Item 48 discusses other situations like this where TypeScript trades safety for convenience.
 * Be aware of how function calls can invalidate type refinements on properties.
 Trust refinements on local variables more than on properties.

+### Item24: Understand how context is used in type inference

+* string literals, tuple, object, callbacks,

+### Item25: Understand evolving types

+* "evolving arrays"
+* Improved type inference is a good reason to prefer for-of loops to forEach loops in TypeScript.

+### Item26: Use Fn constructs and libraries

+* lodash and underscore

+### Item27: Use async

+### Item28: Uses classes and currying to create new inference sites

+* Prefer the currying approach if you’d like to create a local type alias.